fmalmeida/easy_circos/docs/quickstart.rst

    # Sakai GFF features
    # search all lines with feature type "CDS" (3rd column)
    # all lines that have the pattern "resistance"
-   # getting the value of the "gene" key in the 9th column
+   # getting the value of the "gene" key in the 9th column as label
    # creating text label colors as "black"
    plot_circos --gff2labels CDS resistance gene black ecoli_sakai.gff > circos_labels.txt

    # K12 GFF features
    # search all lines with feature type "rRNA" (3rd column)
    # any line related to rRNA features, using "" as pattern
-   # getting the value of the "ID" key in the 9th column
+   # getting the value of the "ID" key in the 9th column as label
    # creating text label colors as "vdred"
    plot_circos --gff2labels rRNA "" ID vdred ecoli_k12.gff >> circos_labels.txt